tripal/tripal_doc/docs/dev_guide/module_dev/fields.rst

 about defining validation contraints for fields
 `here <https://www.drupal.org/docs/drupal-apis/entity-api/entity-validation-api/defining-constraints-validations-on-entities-andor-fields>`_.

-For following code example, is from the `ChadoStringTypeItem` field.
+For following code example, is from the `ChadoStringTypeDefault` field.
 It wants to ensure that that max length of the string is not exceeded.

 .. code:: php